Est. 2013 Somalia · Kenya · East Africa Public & development sector

 We are hiring across the region.

-People who can hold a room in a district hall, draft for a minister, and document both to audit standard — consultants, facilitators, field researchers, translators.
-Introduce yourself in any of our working languages.
+AccordCompass grows by finding people who can hold a room in a district hall, draft for a minister, and document both to audit standard.
+If that sounds like you, introduce yourself — in any of our working languages.

 Contact